Whitey (musician): Return to music (2020–present)

 On 29 May 2020, Whitey released a Facebook post announcing his return to music, along with releases of all of his previous albums on CD, Vinyl and digital streaming platforms.
 A new album titled "Now That's Why I Killed Music", featuring previously unreleased or rare tracks, was released on 7 August 2020.
 Not long after, an Extended Version including 2 Unreleased tracks was released of the album as a Bandcamp exclusive.

-On 25 October 2020, Whitey released "The Times They Are Deranging E.P", his first E.P since Made Of Night E.P in 2008.
-It Contains 4 tracks, 2 of which originally were meant to appear on Square Peg, Round World.
-Over the course of late 2020, and early 2021, Whitey has self published a further 3 albums, of unreleased tracks, to his Bandcamp page.
+On 25 October 2020, Whitey released his first EP since 2008, entitled The Times They Are Deranging E.P., containing 4 tracks, 2 of which originally were meant to appear on Square Peg, Round World.
+From 2020 to 2023, Whitey has also self-published 5 albums unreleased tracks and remastered demos from throughout his career, entitled Lost Songs.

+On 30 January 2024, Whitey released a song entitled "Nothing in My Pocket But a Hole" on Bandcamp.
+Another song named "MON£Y $ONG" was also released on Bandcamp soon after, on 22 March 2024, and a music video for it was uploaded 14 days later, on 5 April 2024.
+These two songs were later revealed to be singles from Whitey's new album Nothing in My Pocket But a Hole, which was released on Bandcamp on 11 April 2024.
+Shortly afterward, a remastered version of the album was released on 3 May 2024.
+Both singles and the original album release on Bandcamp have since been deleted.
+Nothing in My Pocket But a Hole was later released on streaming services on 21 June 2024.

+On 11 July 2024, Whitey announced his next album, Mental Radio, scheduled to be released on 3 October 2024, along with a double A-side single, "Cherryade / When Did I Lay Down and Die?".
+The tracklist for the album was released on 1 August 2024.